askfiy/nvim/README.md

 Well, translated commands are also prefixed with `<leader>t`. [translate.nvim](https://github.com/uga-rosa/translate.nvim) is definitely the best translation plugin I've ever seen.

 ```
--  "n", "x" <leader>tcs  :  Translate English to Chinese and open in split window
+-  "n", "v" <leader>tcs  :  Translate English to Chinese and open in split window
--  "n", "x" <leader>tcr  :  Translate English to Chinese and replace English
+-  "n", "v" <leader>tcr  :  Translate English to Chinese and replace English
--  "n", "x" <leader>tcf  :  Translate English to Chinese and open in float window
+-  "n", "v" <leader>tcf  :  Translate English to Chinese and open in float window
--  "n", "x" <leader>tci  :  Translate English to Chinese and insert to next line
+-  "n", "v" <leader>tci  :  Translate English to Chinese and insert to next line
--  "n", "x" <leader>tcc  :  Translate English to Chinese and copy result to clipboard
+-  "n", "v" <leader>tcc  :  Translate English to Chinese and copy result to clipboard
 -  "n" <leader>tcb       :  Translate English comment to Chinese and open in float window
 -  "n" <leader>tcw       :  Translate English word to Chinese and open in float window

--  "n", "x" <leader>tes  :  Translate Chinese to English and open in split window
+-  "n", "v" <leader>tes  :  Translate Chinese to English and open in split window
--  "n", "x" <leader>ter  :  Translate Chinese to English and replace Chinese
+-  "n", "v" <leader>ter  :  Translate Chinese to English and replace Chinese
--  "n", "x" <leader>tef  :  Translate Chinese to English and open in float window
+-  "n", "v" <leader>tef  :  Translate Chinese to English and open in float window
--  "n", "x" <leader>tei  :  Translate Chinese to English and insert to next line
+-  "n", "v" <leader>tei  :  Translate Chinese to English and insert to next line
--  "n", "x" <leader>tec  :  Translate Chinese to English and copy result to clipboard
+-  "n", "v" <leader>tec  :  Translate Chinese to English and copy result to clipboard
 -  "n" <leader>teb       :  Translate Chinese comment to English and open in float window
 -  "n" <leader>tew       :  Translate Chinese word to English and open in float window
 ```